microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/endpoints.rst

 +----------------+-----------------------------------------------------+-----------------------------------------------+

 Not all operations and endpoints are required.
 The discovery XML describes which WOPI endpoints and operations are required for particular actions.
-All actions require the :ref:`CheckFileInfo` (exposed via the Files endpoint) and :ref:`GetFile` (exposed via the File Contents endpoint) operations.
+All actions require the :ref:`CheckFileInfo` (exposed via the :ref:`Files endpoint`) and :ref:`GetFile` (exposed via the :ref:`File contents endpoint`) operations.

+..  _Executing WOPI operations:

 Executing WOPI operations
 -------------------------